 IMDb TV is a free streaming service powered by Amazon.
 Instead of charging the user to watch, it simply shows a minute or so of ads throughout the movie.
 You will have to register before you can stream anything, but if you’d prefer, you can sign in with a Facebook or Google account.

-Currently, this service is only available in the US.
-Its apps allow you to watch titles like Memento, Donnie Darko, Cloudy With a Chance of Meatballs, A Few Good Men, and Air Force One on your Amazon Fire TV, Android, iOS, or Roku devices.
+Currently, this service is only available in the US and the UK.
+Its apps allow you to watch titles like The Godfather, Schindler’s List, The Shawshank Redemption, Memento, and Donnie Darko on your Amazon Fire TV, Android, iOS, or Roku devices.

 Popcornflix